pgj/freebsd-wifibox/README.md

 Grab one of those files (ideally, the latest), and either place it in working directory as `disk.img.xz` or set the value of `IMGXZ` to the location of the downloaded file on the file system.

+The `BHYVE`, `BHYVECTL`, and `VMM_KO` variables give the location of the `bhyve`, `bhyvectl` binaries, and the `vmm.ko` kernel module respectively.
+By default, these are the ones in the base system (i.e. `/usr/sbin/bhyve`) but they might be insufficient on older systems, due to lack of support for VirtFS/9p file system passthrough or missing fixes.
+If [bhyve+] is installed, this is the way to hook it up.

 ## Documentation